Non-Traditional Graduate program application deadlines

 Letters of recommendation

 Letters of recommendations are not required for the Non-Traditional Graduate program.
 However, you may submit up to three letters of recommendation to support your application.
 These should be from individuals with whom you have had a close professional or academic association and who know of your desire to enroll in the Non-Traditional Graduate program at the University of Pennsylvania.
 Recommendations may be submitted online or by mail.
 For online recommendations, please follow the instructions in the Recommendations section of the online application.
-For paper recommendations, please download a copy of the recommendation form (PDF) and supply a copy to each recommender.

 Standardized test scores